 But you wouldn’t be alone.
 A recent study by HubSpot found that 40% of marketers stated that proving the ROI of their campaigns and online activities is their company’s top marketing challenge.
 No wonder this is such a concern for businesses due to the fact that with no dependable ROI measurements, clients are less likely to want to increase their budgets.
 The two go hand in hand.

 Luckily, there are a handful of different attribution models out there to choose from, and depending on the product you sell and the length of your buying cycle, one might make more sense than the other.

 Let’s go over a few of the most common types:

 The Last interaction model attributes 100% of the value to the last channel before a sale or conversion.
 It’s a great baseline for comparison with other models and is the popular pick amongst marketers.
-Think of it like Usain Bolt on the last leg of a relay race – if the team wins, it’s likely due to him.

 The First Interaction model can help you understand which campaigns create initial awareness for your brand or product.